 With Bitcoin and cryptocurrency featuring more prominently in the news of late, people are inevitably curious to understand more about these investments and specifically the tax consequences.

 One common misconception is that profits arising as a result of cryptoassets are tax-free.
 However, just like other assets, cryptocurrency transactions are subject UK tax treatment.
 So, what exactly are the tax implications?
+As a specialist in personal tax planning, we have provided a round-up of the need to know crypto-currency details.

 What tax are my bitcoin/cryptocurrency profits subject to?